sarcastro/mkdocs-ezlinks-plugin/README.md

   - [mkdocs-roamlinks-plugin](https://github.com/Jackiexiao/mkdocs-roamlinks-plugin)
   - [mkdocs-abs-rel-plugin](https://github.com/sander76/mkdocs-abs-rel-plugin)

-  I have combined some the features of these plugins, fixed several existing bugs, and am adding features in order to provide a cohesive, up-to-date, and maintained solution for the mkdocs community.
+  I have combined some of the features of these plugins, fixed several existing bugs, and am adding features in order to provide a cohesive, up-to-date, and maintained solution for the mkdocs community.